Morita Rigidity for Kleene Algebras: Kleene Algebras and Kleene Modules

-Let $\equiv$ be a congruence of a Kleene algebra $K$, and set $Q = K / {\equiv}$.
-Then $Q$ is a Kleene $K$-bimodule with action given by multiplication.
-This follows from the fact that $\equiv$ is a congruence, and provides an example of a Kleene algebra with a natural Kleene bimodule structure.
+\textbf{Quotients.} Let $\equiv$ be a congruence of a Kleene algebra $K$, and set $Q = K / {\equiv}$.
+If $Q$ is in fact a Kleene algebra, then $Q$ is a Kleene $K$-bimodule with action given by multiplication.
+This follows from the fact that $\equiv$ is a congruence, and provides an example of a Kleene algebra construction that comes with a natural Kleene bimodule structure.\\